Hz-Lin/crochet_design/README.md

 I plan to create more patterns.
 Here are some ideas

 - Octocat from GitHub (I made this before, but I did not write down the pattern)
-- Raspberry Pi logo.
-I already made this, but the pattern is complicated due to the frequently colour changing and bubble stitch.
-I need more time to make the pattern easy to understand
 - Ferris from Rust
 - Puffy from OpenBSD
 - GEEKO from SUSE